Counselling and therapy is provided by or supervised by a registered psychologist in London, Ontario

 The best predictor of successful therapy is the fit between you and the person you are working with.
 You need to feel comfortable.
 Ask trusted people in your life if they have had a good experience with someone.
 Google therapists in your area.
 Get a sense of them from their websites and listings.

-If you think that I could be a good fit for you, but still aren’t sure, call me!
-I return all the messages personally within 24 hours and you can ask me any questions you may have.
-I am so passionate about the importance of fit, if I feel that I can’t be of help to you, I will provide you with alternate names of therapists in the London, Ontario community.
+If you think that one of our therapists could be a good fit for you, but still aren’t sure, give us a call!
+We return all the messages within 24 hours and will help determine who may be the best fit for you.
+We are very passionate about the importance of fit, if we feel that our office can’t be of help to you, we will provide you with alternate names of therapists in the London, Ontario community.

 What happens at the first appointment?

 When you first arrive at the office, please have a seat in the waiting room.
 There is no receptionist so just make yourself comfortable.
 The waiting room is stocked with coffee, tea and water so feel free to grab a beverage.
 Appointments start on the hour.
-I will come out and introduce myself to you and off we go!
+Your therapist will come out to meet you and then you'll head to their office to start your session!
 You will complete some paperwork and we will review some policies.
-We will start exploring what is going on in your life, how you are feeling, what some of the challenges you face are, what your strengths are.
-Your job is to decide whether you can feel comfortable working with me.
+Your therapist will start exploring what is going on in your life, how you are feeling, what some of the challenges you face are, what your strengths are.
+Your job is to decide whether you can feel comfortable working with them.
 This part is critical.

 How often would we meet?

-If you decide after our first meeting that you would like to continue to work with me, we will set up your next appointment.
+If you decide after your first meeting that you would like to continue to work with your counselor, you will set up your next appointment.
 Most people begin with weekly appointments.
-This allows us to build momentum, really get a good understanding of you and start making changes.
-I will check in with you regularly to see how you feel about how things are going.
-As things start to improve, we can start spacing out your appointments to biweekly, monthly, as-needed.
+This allows your therapist to build momentum, really get a good understanding of you and start making changes.
+And they will check in with you regularly to see how you feel about how things are going.
+As things start to improve, you can start spacing out your appointments to biweekly, monthly, as-needed.
 The process is tailored to you and your needs.

 When will I start to feel better?